How We Work with Classes

 *If it is your first time using the canvas commons, you’ll have to click the “authorize” button in the pop-up to allow canvas commons the ability to add modules to your course.

-1. In the search box type, “Writing Center Connect Module.”
+2. In the search box type, “Writing Center Connect Module.”

-2. Click on the “Writing Center Connect Module.”
+3. Click on the “Writing Center Connect Module.”

-3. On the right-side under the module’s logo, click on the “Import/Download" button.
+4. On the right-side under the module’s logo, click on the “Import/Download" button.

-4. Select the course you’d like to add the module too and click on the “Import into Course” button after selecting the course.
+5. Select the course you’d like to add the module too and click on the “Import into Course” button after selecting the course.

 Give Canvas a few minutes to import the module, and then go to your course and arrange it as you see fit.
 It should load at the bottom of your modules.

-Invite the Writing Center to your class:
+3) Invite the Writing Center to Present to Your class:

-We’ve found that having a representative come speak with your students not only increases the likelihood of a visit, it also makes our sessions more effective because students are more informed about what to expect.
+We’ve found that having a representative speak with your students not only increases the likelihood of a visit, but it also makes our sessions more effective because students are more informed about what to expect.
 Unless otherwise noted, presentations are approximately 30 minutes long with time for Q&A at the end.

-Available Presentation Topics:
+Available Presentation Topics and Videos:

 • Overview of Writing Center Services (20 minutes)